cpp-cyber/website/_bootcamps/tryouts-info.md

 **Injects:** The combined scores of injects during the tryouts (graded similarly as homework).

 **Professionalism:** Scored based on the professionalism of interactions the participant had with tryout organizers during the tryout.

+## CPTC Tryout Grading Rubric
+Tryouts will be scored soley on the deliverable report at the end of the tryout engagement.

+Technical Findings: The number of technical findings that are found during the penetration testing phase.

+Report Quality: A measure of how well structured and thorough the report is in the sections.
+A rubric of how each section of the report is scored will be provided on the day preceding tryouts.

+Business Acumen:  How well the overall relevancy of your findings is conveyed.

 ## Teamwork Grading Rubric
 Teamwork scores will be derived by the team's combined observations on each participant's sportsmanlike conduct and team attitude.